Tompkins County Traded Sectors

 Gross Product, Employment and Compensation.

-Method: The data in this report is from IMPLAN’s 2009 data set for Tompkins County, New York.
-The Manufacturing and High Tech sector includes conventional, advanced and high tech manufacturing as well as High Tech Services.
-(TCAD defines the High Tech services sector to include industries from the Information sector and the Professional, Scientific and Technical Services sector.)
-The Visitors and Tourists (V&T) sector is not a defined sector since it draws from Accommodations, Food and Beverage, Retail, Entertainment and Transportation sectors.
+Method: The data in this report is primarily from IMPLAN’s 2014 data set, which was released in 2017.
+The Visitors and Tourists “sector” is not defined as a sector by IMPLAN since it draws from Accommodations, Food and Beverage, Retail, Entertainment, and Transportation sectors.
 Therefore, the V&T sector was assembled from relevant IMPLAN industries.
-To build the V&T sector, TCAD referred to the Tourism Economic 2012 report for the Finger Lakes region of New York.
+To build the V&T sector, TCAD referred to the Tourism Economics 2015 report for the Finger Lakes region of New York.
 Using its distribution of visitor spending, portions of relevant industries were aggregated to create the V&T sector.
 The V&T data here does not exactly match the Tourism Economics values: output is 25% higher, employment is 20% lower, compensation is 5% lower.

-The total number of jobs in Tompkins County including students who work on the campuses, is about 62,000 jobs.
-Total compensation generated by the local economy is just under $3 billion.
+The total number of jobs in Tompkins County including students who work on the campuses, is about 65,000 jobs.
+Total compensation generated by the local economy is about $3.2 billion.

-Summary: Education Services is clearly the County’s economic engine, generating 23% of jobs and 38% of compensation.
-The Manufacturing and High Tech sector contributes 7% of employment, and with good paying jobs it generates 11% of compensation.
+Summary: Education Services is clearly the County’s economic engine, generating 22% of jobs and 30% of compensation.
+The High Tech sector contributes 8.5% of employment and with good paying jobs it generates 11% of compensation.
 Manufacturing generates 4.9% of jobs and 7% of compensation.
-The Visitors and Tourism sector generate 4% of jobs with significant entry level opportunities.
-However, the lower wages result in slightly over 2% of the County’s total compensation.
-Utilities, Mining and Agriculture, Fish, Forestry sector are the smallest sectors.
+The Visitors and Tourism sector generate 4.4% of jobs with significant entry level opportunities.
+However, the lower wages result in 2.5% of the County’s total compensation.
+Utilities, Mining, and Ag, Fish, Forestry sectors are the smallest traded sectors.